 Please visit ETS for more information about the testing fees.

 Requests to change your test center, test date, or reporting time can be made through your ETS GACE testing account.

 There are free test prep materials available on the GACE website—test center tour video, Study Companions, and the GACE Strategies for Success video are available for download.
-Interactive practice tests will begin being available for purchase in the ETS store this fall.
-Visit the GACE website at for more information.
+Interactive practice tests will begin being available for purchase in the ETS store this Fall.
+Visit the GACE website for more information.

 Scores are generally available four weeks from the beginning of the testing window in which you tested.

 Written instructions below.
 There is also a PDF with instructions + screenshots.

 - Follow the screens to create your account.
 Be sure to enter your full legal name exactly as it appears on your legal ID (Driver’s license or passport; NOT your UGA ID card) and complete all required fields.

 - Your MyPSC account will assign you a Georgia certification ID number (GA CERT ID).
 A GA CERT ID is used for identification throughout the test registration and certification process.

 - Print your MyPSC account information, so that it will be handy when you register to test on the ETS GACE website.

 It is extremely important to keep the information in your MyPSC account up-to-date because the information you enter is uploaded into the ETS GACE registration system.
 Occasionally, ETS and GaPSC staff may need to contact you in the event there is a last-minute change in a test administration’s reporting address or reporting time.
 Keeping the information current in your MyPSC account—especially your phone number and email address—is your responsibility.
 By doing so, you enable ETS and GaPSC staff to contact you if the need arises.